 Since its founding in 1849, Reichsrat von Buhl has stood for some of the noblest Riesling from the best vineyards of Mittelhaardt.
 We are more than ever committed to this tradition and see it as a quality promise.
 Born of the Jordan’schen division that distributed the vineyards of Andreas Jordan to his children Ludwig Andreas, Josephine and Margaret, Reichsrat von Buhl grew by the marriage of Armand Buhl to Juliane Schellhorn Wallbillish, the daughter of a Forster winemaker.
 After the death of the childless Frieda von Buhl, the winery passed to George Enoch von und zu Guttenberg.
 From 1989 to 2013 the winery was leased, During the time of the lease it was sold to Achim Niederberger who set up a new team to run his estate in 2013.This is a very brief summary of the long and exciting history of Reichsrat von Buhl.

 When you visit us, you will feel the winds of renewal blowing everywhere on the grounds of Buhl, in the buildings and vineyards.
 Von Buhl remains stylistically Von Buhl, which was important to us from the beginning.
-Our wines are vinified to reflect their origins, in a timeless style, which is interpreted cautiously and respectfully by our new winemaker and technical director Mathieu Kauffmann.
-A new chapter in the history of Reichsrat von Buhl has begun.
+Our wine represents the goal of winemaker, Simone Frigerio, reflecting the origin of the grapes and its terroir.
+As a confident oenologist, he sees it as his responsibility to interpret the soils through our wines in order to support their natural development and expression to strengthen sustainable and respectful viticulture.

 Reichsrat von Buhl has been a family-owned winery for more than 150 years, and has belonged to the circle of the most prestigious wineries in Germany for just as long.
 Since it was founded in 1849, Reichsrat von Buhl has made its wines in a terroir-dominated, timeless style that has never been oriented to fashion, but always to the grapes’ origins in the best soils of Deidesheimer and Forster.
 Reichsrat von Buhl is certified organic, and is an active ambassador of both natural, sustainable viticulture and of the best German wines.
-Since 2013, it has been led by a new team and technical director Mathieu Kauffmann.
-Long term viticultural manager Werner Sebastian remains responsible for the vineyards.
+Beginning with vintage 2013, a new team around technical director Mathieu Kauffmann became responsible for the estate.
+In August 2019 Peter Hüftlein-Seeger and Gregor Hofer acquired management of the winery.
+Since April 2021, Dennis Geller, the Managing Director, has been responsible for the commercial and sales management of the winery alongside Simone Frigerio, the Cellar Master.
+They see it as their task, as Managing Director and Winemaker of one of the most traditional and renowned wineries in Germany, to continue improving and developing the traditional values and quality promised by Weingut Reichsrat von Buhl.

 The estate was founded back in 1849 by Franz Peter Buhl (1809-1862) and came about as part of the distribution of the original Jordan estate into the three smaller estates Geheimer Rat Dr. von Bassermann-Jordan, Reichsrat von Buhl and Dr. Deinhard.
 Within few years, von Buhl was recognized for its uncompromising quality.